GenomicsAotearoa/Kakapo/00_Assembly_Procedures/README.md

 ## Assembly Management

+*Looks like the published genome is already masked, so this may be unnecessary* Continuing just in case we want to do an analysis of repeats within the population though.

 Using the new(er) NCBI published assembly with chromosome names.
 Using funannotate to repeat mask.
 Funannotate must be installed to re-run.